raghavpareek99/Weather-Site/README.md

 Description:

-In this, I have used HTML, CSS, and JavaScript.And used API from open weather.
+In this, I have used HTML, CSS, and JavaScript.And used API from open weather map.

 Screenshot: